 - Ability to adapt and learn newer technologies

-Many websites, videos, online discussion forums, and Wikipedia offer insight into the world of Ecommerce.
+Top eCommerce sites, videos, online discussion forums, and Wikipedia offer insight into the world of eCommerce.
 You can learn and even hone the skills mentioned above through many resources.

 However, more often than not, talent is not a determinant of success in any sphere.
 It is possibly truer for writers, with the freelance market insisting that talent must be combined with the relevant experience to attract prospective employers.